maheshkumar3459/Query-Logo/README.md

 Redis Server will start on the port 9000

 MySQL:
-This script accepts the admin password on the console inorder to run the query Admin password will be copied in ~/.my.cnf file.
+This script accepts the admin password on the console inorder to run the query.

+Admin password will be copied in ~/.my.cnf file.

 Script Usage: chmod +x query_logo.sh